aditya-malte/AI-Powered-Distracted-Driver-Monitoring/A Driver monitoring tool/readme.txt

 and a host of other techniques like data augmentation.

 Future additions:
-1)Would probably add AlphaPose/OpenPose as a feature detection in addition to training a mobile position localization CNN, to sound alarm if the hand is near a mobile.
+1)Would add AlphaPose/OpenPose as a feature detectior(instead of this CNN model) in addition to training a mobile position localization CNN, to sound alarm if the hand is near a mobile.
 2)Sleepiness/Fatigues detection using dlib.
 3)Addition of LSTM/other time series model to detect anomalies in driving.